Oklahoma teacher: 'I'd be on food stamps' without second job - Philly

 OKLAHOMA CITY (AP) - From rodeo announcer to custom-cabinet builder, second jobs have become a necessity for many teachers in Oklahoma, where educators are some of the lowest paid in the nation.

-Thousands of teachers demonstrated Monday at the Capitol, in step with teachers in Kentucky, to voice dissatisfaction with salaries, school funding and other issues.
+Numerous schools will be closed for a second day Tuesday as teachers continue to rally at the Capitol.
+Demonstrators on Monday voiced their dissatisfaction with salaries, school funding and other issues.

-Here are some who moonlight to make ends meet, sometimes working an extra 40-plus hours a week:
+Here are some who moonlight to make ends meet, sometimes working more than 40 hours extra per week:

 Part-time jobs: Rodeo announcer and judge; waitress.